AndriiHliuza/AndriiHliuza/README.md

 <br/>

-I am a student 🎓 from Ukraine.
-Currenty studying at the National Technical University of Ukraine "Ihor Sikorskyi Kyiv Polytechnic Institute"

 <img align="left" alt="Java" width="30px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg"/> Love Java and everything related to the `Write once, run anywhere` concept

+I have a solid foundation in Java and deep understanding of OOP and SOLID along with experience in building complex applications using Spring Framework and Hibernate.

+In my free time, love to explore frontend technologies.
+Have experience in working with JavaScript, HTML, CSS and ReactJS.

+Dedicated to continuous learning and staying updated with industry trends in order to always reach excellence in software development.

+`🎓 Education 🎓:` National Technical University of Ukraine "Ihor Sikorskyi Kyiv Polytechnic Institute"

+`🎓 Bachelor's degree in Computer Engineering`

 ---